nestjs/docs.nestjs.com/content/graphql/quick-start.md

 });
 ```

-Now you can run this script only when needed:
+Now you can run this script on demand:

 ```bash
 $ ts-node generate-typings